pu2clr/BK108X/examples/bk108x_02_tft_display/README.md

 # Examples

-It is a receiver (AM-LW/MW/SW and FM) based on BK1088E.
-This sketch uses an Arduino Pro Mini, 3.3V (8MZ) with a SPI TFT ST7735 1.8.
+It is an AM (LW, MW and SW) and FM receiver based on the DSP BK1088E device.
+This sketch uses an Arduino Pro Mini, 3.3V (8MZ); a SPI TFT ST7735 1.8; an encoder and pushbuttons.

 ## Wire up on Arduino UNO, Pro mini